mohammedayad/tech-demos/stock-service/README.md

 * POST /stock-service/v1/api/stocks: Create a new stock record.
 * PATCH /stock-service/v1/api/stocks/{id}: Update the price of a stock by ID.
 * DELETE /stock-service/v1/api/stocks/{id}: Deletes a single stock by ID.

+# Exception Handling
+The Stock Service uses exception handling to handle errors that occur during the processing of requests.
+If an error occurs, the service will return an appropriate HTTP status code and an error message in the response body Using Problem Schema.
+* StockNotFoundException: Thrown when the Stock not found.
+This exception results in an HTTP 404 (NOT FOUND) response.
+* IllegalArgumentException: Thrown when the request has Invalid request body.
+This exception results in an HTTP 400 (Bad Request) response.
+* Exception: Thrown when any other unhandled exception occurs during the processing of requests.
+This exception results in an HTTP 500 (Internal Server Error) response, and a generic error message returned in the response body.

 # Built With
 * Java 11 - Programming language